Why fall is prime time for this passport-free Caribbean island

 At El Pretexto Culinary Farm-Lodge in the South region's Cayey, guests can enjoy a serene mountain landscape ("The views alone, especially during the pastel-hued sunsets, justify at least one night's stay," per Travel + Leisure) while forging a deeper connection to Puerto Rico's bountiful land.
 The lodge consists of four private villas set on a working farm.
 Guests can opt to turn their stay into an immersive, weeklong food experience, with hands-on cooking classes, encounters with local producers and chefs, visits to fishing villages and local farms plus local wine and rum tastings.
 If you're short on time, you can reserve a spot at one of the hotel's twice-weekly pop-up dinners instead—but do so in advance, as seats are limited.

-In the West region's Lajas—a seaside town known as a playground for watersports enthusiasts—Parador Turtle Bay Inn is a small, family-owned hotel that runs on solar power and emphasizes green practices, like minimizing waste and growing native plants in its onsite garden.
-For those looking for an even more secluded island getaway, Hix Island House on Vieques comprises four minimalist, eco-chic buildings designed in harmony with nature.
+In the West region's Isabela, Casa Bajura Bed and Breakfast is a small, family-owned inn that emphasizes green practices, like eco-friendly building design and minimizing environmental impact.
+Those looking for an even more secluded island getaway should consider Hix Island House on Vieques.
+The hotel comprises four minimalist, eco-chic buildings designed in harmony with nature.
 One of them—Casa Solaris—is completely solar powered, while guests of all the hotel's lofts enjoy yoga and Pilates classes in a serene, forest-shrouded pavilion.